 The Matter standard so far provides for three network technologies for connecting devices: Ethernet, WLAN and Thread.
 However, manufacturers who use a different method can still make their devices accessible for Matter systems – with a bridge.
 It translates the signals of the foreign connection standard into the IP language of Matter.

 The bridge functionality can be built into a central unit (hub) or be located in other devices of the manufacturer.
 On one side, it communicates with Matter systems via Ethernet (LAN) or Wi-Fi (WLAN) and, on the other hand, establishes a connection to the manufacturer’s technology.
 Typical are, for example, bridges for the radio protocol Zigbee or the professional lighting control DALI.
+For more information, see the background article on Matter Bridges.

 Will Matter replace other smart home systems?